aidangch/UberHackathon/README.md

 ### No drivers available

 This error pops up when the user tries to request a ride but there are no drivers available near the virtual bus stop.
-Some things to try:
+This happens because we use a non pseudorandom generation to test the code.
+So sometimes theres no driver Some things to try:

-- Wait a few minutes and try again - driver supply fluctuates
+- Run the program again - driver supply fluctuates
-- Adjust your pickup location if it's in a low coverage area
-- Select a larger vehicle type like UberXL to increase driver options

 ### API rate limit exceeded